bmuriithi1/mars-rover-program/README.md

 It outputs the final position of the robot after all commands are executed, or the final known position if the robot has gone off-grid and an indication that the robot has moved off the grid.

+The script containing the logic for the program is  `src/main.py`

 ## Inputs and Outputs

 Input: